 v) Marketing Data

-Newsletter emails are only sent to those who have submitted their name and email address via an online form and have replied to an automatically generated confirmation email sent by MailChimp.
+Newsletter emails are only sent to those who have submitted their name and email address via an online form linked to MailChimp.

 4. Marketing Communications